ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-version title="Message Flow of Version Request-Response" artwork-align="center"}

-### Version Request

-To request the keying material version number, the Client sends a CoAP GET request to the /ace-group/gid/ctx-num endpoint at the KDC, where gid is the group identifier.

-### Version Response

-tbd

 ## Group Leaving Request ## {#ssec-group-leaving}

 A node can actively request to leave the group.
-In this case, the Client MUST send a CoAP POST request to the endpoint /ace-group/gid/node at the KDC (where gid is the group identifier) using the protected channel established with ACE, mentioned in {{key-distr}}.
+In this case, the Client sends a CoAP POST request to the endpoint /ace-group/gid/node at the KDC, where gid is the group identifier, formatted as defined in {{node-post}}

 <!-- Jim 13-07: Section 5.2 - What is the message to leave - can I leave one scope but not another?
 Can I just give up a role?